ekkehard-morgenstern/priamosbasic/README.md

 Since I do not have much time to work on it, expect slow updates.

+If you do want to run it, run "make" from the command line, then type "./testinterpreter" to run the interpreter test, which permits you to enter commands (and program lines).
+LIST, LET, and PRINT should already work (PRINT is only implemented for testing purposes, it doesn't support the full PRINT syntax yet).
+LET is still mandatory.

 License is GPLv3.
 Platform is unspecified as of yet, but I'm using G++ on Linux for development.